loredanacirstea/articles/articles/Quis custodiet ipsos custodes.md

 ## Final Words

-The Ethereum, as a community, looses fairness legitimacy when members abuse each other's legitimacy.
-It also looses fairness and performance legitimacy when it accepts with impunity and even promotes ICO companies who do not fulfill their promises.
+The Ethereum, as a community, loses fairness legitimacy when members abuse each other's legitimacy.
+It also loses fairness and performance legitimacy when it accepts with impunity and even promotes ICO companies that do not fulfill their promises.

 At the end of such a long-winded and dramatic piece, I can only wish that each of us in Ethereum respects the legitimacy of others and nurture our own.
 And only by doing so: you Ethereum community member, I expect nothing from you other than what you yourself expect from your highest self.